Yoric/ronin-time-bureaucrats/where-when-and-how-the-rules.md

 * _Where do I come from?_

 Mmmh...
 Lenin and Betrayal.
-I come from the Time Brigade.
-As a rescuer, I believed very strongly in my ideals, and in the necessity of freeing Space·Time from the shackles of Imperialist Capitalism.
-I believe that I was the youngest Political Officer of my promotion.
+I obviously come from the Time Brigade.
+As a rescuer, I believe very strongly in my ideals, and in the necessity of freeing Space·Time from the shackles of Imperialist Capitalism.
+Maybe I was the youngest Political Officer of my promotion.

 Apparently, I was betrayed.
 I wonder how I feel about it.